-Expected Death in Hospital, Hospice or Care Home
+Someone Dies in a Hospital, Hospice or Care Home

-When your loved one dies in hospital, hospice or a care home it may especially help you – and others close to them – to be able to spend time at home with them in comfort and privacy during the period between their death and their funeral.
+When someone dies in a hospital, hospice or care home it may especially help you – and others close to them – to be able to spend time at home with them in comfort and privacy during the period between their death and their funeral.

-- staff give anyone attending some time alone with their loved one,
+- staff give those present some time alone with them,

-- you are then asked to leave to allow the staff to prepare the body for transfer to the mortuary, and you are given arrangements for collection of personal belongings and the death certificate and asked to arrange a funeral director,
+- you are then asked to leave to allow the staff to prepare them for transfer to the mortuary, you are given arrangements for collection of personal belongings and the death certificate and asked to arrange a funeral director,

-- the body is taken to the hospital mortuary and cooled in a refrigerator,
+- they are taken to the mortuary and placed in a refrigerator,

-- the body is taken from the hospital mortuary to a funeral directors’ premises by a funeral director.
+- they are taken from the mortuary to a funeral directors’ premises by a funeral director.

 In larger hospitals a Bereavement Service may be involved in some of the arrangements and liaison with next of kin.
-Hospices may have a special room where family can spend more time with their loved one.
-Care homes may not have storage facilities and so a body is taken directly to a funeral director’s premises.
+Hospices may have a special room where family can spend more time with the person who has died.
+Care homes may not have storage facilities and so someone is taken directly from their room out of the building.

-Here are a few things to consider if you want to have control over what happens after the death of your loved one in this case:
+Here are a few things to consider if you want to have control over what happens when someone dies in this case:

-- After a death in Scotland no-one has ownership of the body.
-The next of kin have the right to decide what will happen to a body immediately after a death is verified and so the right to take it away immediately if that is what they wish.
-Hospital staff often do not know this and can insist that the death must be registered first – this is incorrect.
+- After a death in Scotland no-one has ownership of the person who has died.
+The next of kin have the right to decide what will happen to someone’s body immediately after a death is verified and so the right to take it away immediately if that is what they wish.
+Staff often do not know this and can insist that the death must be registered first – this is incorrect.

 - Tell the staff as soon as possible if you have any particular wishes about what happens immediately after death, including you assisting with washing and dressing.

-- Some hospital mortuaries are more helpful than others to people who want to collect a body themselves.
+- Some hospital mortuaries are more helpful than others to people who want to collect someone who has died themselves.

-- It would be helpful to have a coffin available for transporting the body, although this is not strictly necessary so long as the body is covered with something strong enough to handle.
-(Coffins can be bought online often much cheaper than that provided by a funeral director.)
+- It would be helpful to have a coffin available for transport, although this is not strictly necessary so long as the person is covered with something strong enough to handle.
+(Coffins can be bought online often cheaper than that provided by a funeral director.)

-- Unless you have enough people robust enough to handle a body then it is wise to consider asking a funeral director to transport the body home.
+- Unless you have enough people robust enough to handle someone’s body then it is wise to consider asking a funeral director to transport them home.

 - Asking a funeral director to transport as a stand alone service gives you time to consider how you want to proceed with the rest of the arrangements.
-All funeral directors may not offer transport of a body as a stand alone service so you may need to shop around.
-The Natural Death Centre may be able to assist you to find one.
+All funeral directors may not offer transport of someone’s body as a stand alone service so you may need to shop around.